 Thanks to the tireless commitment and perseverance of everyone involved, in January of 2018 Pyle officially opened its Bronx, NY service center on the East River in Hunts Point.
 The 77 door cross-dock facility further strengthened Pyle’s AM delivery and pickup capabilities in the New York metro and Long Island regions while increasing freight velocity and flexibility for the company’s many New York metro clients.
 With the addition of this facility into Pyle’s dense network, the company becomes uniquely positioned for reducing the impacts of congestion carriers often experience entering and exiting the city.
 Approximately 100 new Pyle team members come on board as a result.

 The resolve of the whole Pyle team was tested in the late Winter of 2018 as four Nor’Easters directly impacted the Northeast in less than a month in March.
 Ever resilient and prepared, the Pyle team overcame the unprecedented challenges and continued providing exceptional service amidst building bill count levels.
 Surmounting these obstacles underscored Pyle’s operational excellence within the challenging Northeastern landscape and lent further credence to Pyle’s claim as being best equipped and unmatched within its primary service territory.

 After 10 years of service, COO Randy Swart retired at the end of April 2018.
 Swart contributed greatly to Pyle, and under his leadership the company accomplished many strategic initiatives and materially advanced the Pyle Team’s cause.
-The leadership transition sees John Luciani assume the role as COO of LTL Services, while Frank Granieri maintained his role as COO of Pyle’s Dedicated, Brokerage and W&D segments.
+The leadership transition sees John Luciani assume the role as COO of LTL Solutions, while Frank Granieri maintained his role as COO of Pyle’s Dedicated, Brokerage and W&D segments.